 Introduction / History

 The Devadiga are a Hindu people who live in southwest India.
 Their names come from words that mean, "servant of a god."
 Like their name suggests, the traditional occupation of the Devadiga was assisting Brahmins in temples as helpers and musicians.
 The Devadiga clean and maintain the temples.
 The Devadiga are also known for a special type of folk dance they perform.
-The Devadiga are a Scheduled Caste, meaning that they are eligible for special consideration for public jobs and university admission.

 Where Are they Located?

 Today most Devadiga are involved in agriculture.
-They grow rice, wheat, lentils, vegetables, sugarcane and coconuts on their own and sometimes others' land.
+They grow rice, wheat, lentils, vegetables, sugarcane and coconuts on their own and sometimes others ' land.

 The primary languages of the Devadiga are Tulu, Goan Konkani and Kannada.
 The Devadiga have demanded for many years that Tulu be given a national language status and for the state of Tulu Nadu be formed.

 The large majority of the Devadiga live in the south Indian state of Karnataka.
 A smaller group lives in Maharashtra.

 What Are Their Lives Like?

 The Devadiga follow a matrilineal system of inheritance where inheritance is from uncle to nephew through their mothers according to Wikipedia.
 The males are the custodians are the property but the women own the land.

 The Devadiga marry within their caste but not with their own clan or gotra.
 Families arrange marriages.
 Brahmins officiate at their important life ceremonies such as births, weddings and funerals.